AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 ---
 # Ingesting Content into Cloud Service {#ingesting-content}

-## Ingestion Process in Content Transfer Tool {#ingestion-process}
+## Ingestion Process in the Cloud Acceleration Manager {#ingestion-process}

 >[!CONTEXTUALHELP]
 >id="aemcloud_ctt_ingestion"
 >title="Content Ingestion"
 >abstract="Ingestion refers to ingesting content from the migration set into the destination Cloud Service instance.
 The Content Transfer Tool has a feature that supports differential content top-up where it is possible to transfer only changes made since the previous content transfer activity."
->additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/getting-started-content-transfer-tool.html" text="Top Up Ingestion"
+>additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/extracting-content.html#top-up-extraction-process" text="Top Up Extraction"

 Follow the steps below to ingest your migration set using the Cloud Acceleration Manager: